 As an experienced trial barrister, my job is to fight for my clients in court.
 I am known as a fearless advocate who is determined to get the best possible result for my clients.

-Registered with the Bar Council to accept direct access (public access) instructions, I am also an accredited Pupil Supervisor (qualified to train barristers) and am recommended as a leading barrister by the Legal 500 directory.
+I am registered with the Bar Council to accept direct access (public access) instructions, an accredited Pupil Supervisor (qualified to train barristers), and am recommended as a leading barrister by the Legal 500 directory.

-When not working, I try to find time to spend with family, and enjoy playing and watching most sports, particularly football, rugby (played for the Honourable Artillery Company Rugby Club), cricket (I help with coaching at a Surrey Premier Division Cricket Club), long distance running (especially with Rafa, the family Catalan Sheepdog), tennis and golf.
-I also write novels and aspire to be published.
+When not working, I try to find time to spend with family.
+I played or play most sports but particularly enjoy rugby, football, cricket (I help coach Colts at a Surrey Premier Division Cricket Club), running with the family Catalan Sheepdog, squash, tennis, and golf.
+I’m an avid fan of a Premier League football team and enjoy writing novels – one day I hope to be published.